Sukhress-Warun/Story-Website/README.md

 - **Story Content**: The main body of the story, where authors can share their creative work.
 - **Average Rating**: Stories will have an average rating based on the ratings provided by other users.
 - **Number of Ratings**: The total number of ratings given to a story.
+- **Edit Stories**: Authors can edit their posted stories.

 ## Review

 - **Rating**: Users can provide a numeric rating from 0 to 5 for stories they have read.
 - **Review**: Users can write a text comment as a review for stories they have read.
+- **Edit Reviews**: Users can modify their reviews for stories as needed.
+- **Delete Reviews**: Users can remove their reviews for stories if they choose to do so.

 ## Constraints